willianmrs/WED-FLOWImplementation/README.md

 Install:
   - python3
+  - python3-pip
   - SQLAlchemy
-  - PostgreSQL
+  - MySQL
   - PyMySQL
-  - python3-pip

 All necessary libraries are in requirements.txt file.
 To install all of them type it:
   - sudo pip3 install -r requirements.txt